Last Updated By Harleen Kaur on 22 Feb, 2023

-Indian Army is regarded as the oldest and largest branch of Indian Armed Forces.
-The major responsibility of the armed forces is to train the individuals to fight on land.
-Indian Army consists of different divisions.
-Indian Army safeguards the geographical boundaries of the country and fights with the enemy territory in the event of the war.
-The army training comprises of both defensive and offensive training.
-Indian Army also plays a vital role in carrying out relief and rescue operations during natural calamities and for counterinsurgency.
-The opportunities available in Indian Army are enormous.
-No other career offers such phenomenal opportunities to upgrade your skills.
+The Indian Army is the oldest and largest branch of the Indian Armed Forces.
+The primary responsibility of the armed forces is to train people to fight on land.
+The Indian Army is divided into divisions.
+In the event of a war, the Indian Army defends the country's geographical borders and fights against enemy territory.
+Army training includes both defensive and offensive training.
+The Indian Army is also crucial in carrying out relief and rescue operations during natural disasters and in counterinsurgency operations.
+The opportunities in the Indian Army are vast.
+No other profession provides such incredible opportunities to advance your skills.

 The minimum qualification required to become an army officer is Class 12.
 The detailed process of becoming an army officer is elaborated below: